 This is for those who do have an active ex partner involved in their child’s lives.
 These issues can range from agreeing when and how much contact, to reaching compromises with the child’s routines to finances.

 My ex has played a fair few games and I have been sucked into a few of them over the years I admit.
-When he originally returned to Chunk's life it was a very difficult few months, and I'm sure my ex would say the same.
+When he originally returned to my son’s life it was a very difficult few months, and I’m sure my ex would say the same.

-Similarly there are times his dad will want to just irritate me and this usually involves around timings of collecting or dropping Chunk off, or sending me messages to "get your back up Claire".
-If he hears I may be having a (rare) night out, I notice on those nights he suddenly has to work late so may not be able to have Chunk and a couple of times I've had to cancel last minute but what can I do?
+Similarly there are times his dad will want to just irritate me and this usually involves around timings of collecting or dropping my son off, or sending me messages to “get your back up Claire”.
+If he hears I may be having a (rare) night out, I notice on those nights he suddenly has to work late so may not be able to have my son and a couple of times I’ve had to cancel last minute but what can I do?

-Similarly if we have had an argument I notice he drops Chunk home a lot earlier than usual or he does something I've specifically asked him not to do.
-Classic example I asked to meet his girlfriend before he introduced her to Chunk, as any decent parent would want to do.
-I also gave him the option of meeting my partner before Chunk did but he didn't want to.
-Then one day he gets the hump and suddenly I am informed he has introduced Chunk to his girlfriend without me seeing her first.
-These times can be frustrating and also very hurtful, but you soon learn to just roll with it and as long as your child isn't being hurt that's all that matters.
+Similarly if we have had an argument I notice he drops my son home a lot earlier than usual or he does something I’ve specifically asked him not to do.
+These times can be frustrating and also very hurtful, but you soon learn to just roll with it and as long as your child isn’t being hurt that’s all that matters.

-He tells me I "palm" Chunk off so I can have lay ins and socialise.
+He tells me I “palm” my son off so I can have lay ins and socialise.
 I wish.

-My body clock is set to Chunk's so I still have yet to lay in since he was born.
+My body clock is set to my son’s so I still have yet to lay in since he was born.